LaunchCodeEducation/gis-devops/src/content/topics/unit-testing/quiz.md

 For each of the following questions identify whether the function/method is a good candidate for unit testing.
 Think about the justification for your answers.

-> A function, `add()`, that sum two numbers
+> A function, `add()`, that sum two numbers.

 <!-- true -->

 1. true
 2. false

-> A function, `getProjectData()`, which *makes an HTTP request* to gather project data
+> A function, `getProjectData()`, which *makes an HTTP request* to gather project data.

 <!-- false -->

 1. true
 2. false

-> A constructor method for a `User` class that simply assigns values to their respective fields
+> A constructor method for a `User` class that assigns values to their respective fields.

 <!-- false -->

 1. true
 2. false

-> A constructor method for a `User` class that *validates values* before assigning them to their respective fields
+> A constructor method for a `User` class that *validates values* before assigning them to their respective fields.

 <!-- true -->